drak3/TeamSpeak3-ChannelWatcher/doc/source/getting-started.rst

 To delete channels simply run ``php app.php delete <config_name>``.
 This will print out all channels that will be deleted and ask for a confirmation.
 Please make sure there are no channels listed which should not be deleted, we give no warranty for accidentally deleted channels.
+Note that to be able to delete channels the TeamSpeak3 ChannelWatcher needs enough data.
+This data must be obtained by regulary running ``php app.php crawl <config_name>``
+There will be a warning if there are not enough crawls.

 Further documentation
 ---------------------